supa2/Automaton/Automaton-Machine-class.md

 }
 ```

 Note that the machine being triggered must have been initialized which means it must have been cycled at least once since the call to begin().
-The factory.add() methods will automatically cycle each machine added once so that it will have been initialized.
-This can also be done explicitely like this:
+The factory.add() methods will automatically cycle each added machine once so that it will have been initialized.
+This can also be done explicitely like this in case you don't use Factory:

 ```c++
   led1.begin( 4 );